salsita/node-pg-migrate/README.md

 ### Locking

-`pg-migrate` automatically checks if no other migration is run.
-For this it locks migration table and enters comment there.
+`pg-migrate` automatically checks if no other migration is running.
+To do so, it locks the migration table and enters comment there.
 There are other options how to do it, but I choose this one (see #88).
 In some circumstances it is possible that lock will not be released (Error message - `Error: Unable to fetch migrations: Error: Another migration is already running`).
-In that case it is needed to run `pg-migrate unlock`.
+In that case you need to run `pg-migrate unlock` to release the lock again.

 ## Defining Migrations